 To achieve annual certification as a "Bird City," communities need to demonstrate in a written application that they have met at least seven of 22 criteria, including three from Category 1 and one from each of the other four categories:

-Creation and Protection of Habitat
+Category 1: Creation and Protection of Habitat

+1C.
 ALAS (http://www.aldoleopoldaudubon.org ) also was instrumental in preserving from development a 5.5-acre site adjacent to the 14-acre Kozcizkowski Park, owned by the City of Stevens Point.
 In less than one year, Audubon members raised $308,000 for purchase of what is now the Godfrey & Maybelle Erickson Natural Area.
 Audubon members and friends raised nearly $32,000, the Erickson’s contributed $60,000, the City of Stevens Point contributed $75,710, and the Wisconsin DNR contributed $140,500 through its Urban Greenspace Program.

 ALAS enhanced the property with an educational kiosk, two boardwalks, an entryway sign, and the removal of invasive, Black Locust and exotic Tartarian Honeysuckle over a period of 6 years.
 More than 100 people helped with this effort.

-For the past 7 years, ALAS has held the following activities at the Kozcizkowski Park/Erickson Natural Area site: 1) Bird walks, including two International Migratory Bird Day celebrations; 2) two years of nest box inspections by McKinley Center Elementary School; 3)Cavity Nesting Songbird Workshops for central Wisconsin in 2009 and for the Natural Resources Foundation in 2010.
+Over the past years, ALAS has held the following activities at the Kozcizkowski Park/Erickson Natural Area site: 1) Bird walks, including two International Migratory Bird Day celebrations; 2) two years of nest box inspections by McKinley Center Elementary School; 3)Cavity Nesting Songbird Workshops for central Wisconsin in 2009 and for the Natural Resources Foundation in 2010.

-Limiting or Removing Hazards to Birds
+Category 3: Limiting or Removing Hazards to Birds

 In addition, ALAS has sponsored three cavity nesting songbird workshops that have been well-attended.
 Since mid-March of 2010, ALAS has published short articles (with photographs) on resident and migrating birds in the weekly “Outdoor Recreation Guide” of the Stevens Point Journal.
 These articles have proven to be quite popular and have elicited dozens of phone calls.